 Ozone column data were derived by EPA using the Total Ozone Mapping Spectrometer (TOMS) with aboard Ozone Monitoring Instrument (OMI) satellite platform15 for 2011 at a daily, 1 degree resolution.
 These data will be used as obtained directly from EPA for the 12US2 simulations.
+EPA developed new ozone column data for their more current 2023en simulation.
+This more recent data will be used for the final VISTAS 2011 and 2028 modeling.
 For the VISTAS_12 domain simulations, the data will be windowed onto the smaller VISTAS_12 domain.